kailey16/algorithms/Fundamentals.md

       > Pure components are the simplest and fastest components.
 They can replace any component which only has a render().
 These components enhance the simplicity of the code and performance of the application.
       > Pure Component is the component which renders the same output for the same state and props value.
       > React provides the PureComponent base class for these class components as `React.PureComponent`.
 It is the same as Component except that Pure Components take care of `shouldComponentUpdate` by itself, it does the shallow comparison on the state and props data.
 If the previous state and props data is the same as the next props or state, the component is not Re-rendered.

+2. What is function?
+  A function is a process which takes some input, called arguments, and produces some output called a return value.
+Functions may serve the following purposes:
+    - Mapping: Produce some output based on given inputs.
+A function maps input values to output values.
+    - Procedures: A function may be called to perform a sequence of steps.
+The sequence is known as a procedure, and programming in this style is known as procedural programming.

+    - First-class functions: Functions in JavaScript are utilized as first class objects.
+This usually means that these functions can be passed as arguments to other functions, returned as values from other functions, assigned to variables or can also be stored in data structures.
+    - Nested functions: The functions, which are defined inside other functions, are called Nested functions.
+They are called 'everytime' the main function is invoked.

 3. What is a closure?